bdwgc/bdwgc/README.md

 this can be achieved by explicitly invoking `GC_gcollect`, e.g. from the debugger.

-`GC_debug_malloc` allocated objects should not be passed to `GC_realloc` or `GC_free`, and conversely.
+`GC_debug_malloc` allocated objects should not be passed to `GC_realloc`, `GC_reallocf` or `GC_free`, and conversely.
 It is however acceptable to allocate only some objects with `GC_debug_malloc`, and to use `GC_malloc` for other objects, provided the two pools are kept distinct.
-In this case, there is a very low probability that `GC_malloc` allocated objects may be misidentified as having been overwritten.
+In this case, there is a very low probability that `GC_malloc`-allocated objects may be misidentified as having been overwritten.
 This should happen with probability at most one in 2**32.
 This probability is zero if `GC_debug_malloc` is never called.

-`GC_debug_malloc`, `GC_debug_malloc_atomic`, and `GC_debug_realloc` take two
+`GC_debug_malloc`, `GC_debug_malloc_atomic`, `GC_debug_realloc` and
-additional trailing arguments, a string and an integer.
+`GC_debug_reallocf` take two additional trailing arguments, a string and an integer.
 These are not interpreted by the allocator.
 They are stored in the object (the string is not copied).
 If an error involving the object is detected, they are printed.

 The macros `GC_MALLOC`, `GC_MALLOC_ATOMIC`, `GC_REALLOC`, `GC_FREE`,
 `GC_REGISTER_FINALIZER` and friends are also provided.
 These require the same